redhat-openstack/website/source/uncategorized/midonet-integration.html.md

       # MidoNet administrative user's tenant
       project_id = services

 NOTE: The NEUTRON_DBPASS can be found in your packstack "answers" file in your /root/ directory.
-You can `grep NEUTRON_DB_PW /root/<packstackAnswersFileName>` to find the password.
+You can "cat /root/<packstackAnswersFileName> | grep NEUTRON_DB_PW" to find the password.
 ALSO NOTE: If you changed your midonet keystone password, please change the password = midonet parameter.

-*   6. Create a symbolic link to direct Neutron to the MidoNet configuration:
+*   5. Create a symbolic link to direct Neutron to the MidoNet configuration:

       rm -f /etc/neutron/plugin.ini
       ln -s /etc/neutron/plugins/midonet/midonet.ini /etc/neutron/plugin.ini

+*   6. In /etc/neutron/neutron.conf you need to comment out the following line:

+      #service_plugins =

 #### Neutron DHCP Agent